info-201a-wi22/final-project-starter-life-expectancy/docs/p01-proposal.md

 ### Limitations

 Limitations from the data stem from outside factors that could affect life expectancy, such as car accidents, could sway the data.
 Because of this, the correlations may not be completely accurate, however, by using various categories and data for the major factors that affect whole populations, this limitation is mitigated.
 Additionally, policies from different countries may heavily affect the data.
 For example, vaccine mandates and alcohol laws could contribute to the data observed, but it would be too difficult to know and research each countries' policies concerning this and later find out how those policies impact the issue at hand.
-There is missing data from smaller countries which increases the limitations from the dataset, as well as the fact that the data is gathered from 2000-2015.
+There is missing data from smaller countries which increases the limitations from the dataset, as well as the fact that the data is gathered from 2000 to 2015.
 Because the data is not up-to-date and does not include the pandemic which certainly impacted many deaths worldwide, important factors like economic status and policies and their heightened impact cannot be observed.

 #### Acknowledgements